Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ## Installing the Requirements in a virtual enviroment

-### Installing pip for Linux Python 3

-Fist of all, you need to have pip instal.
+Fist of all, you need to have pip installed.
 Pip is a package manager for installing and managing Python software packages

 ```bash